 His last professional fight was a non-title rematch against Bob Hazelton at 36 years of age, on June 2, 1978.
 Foster lost the fight via 2nd round TKO.

-Bob Foster fought a total of 65 times during his professional career.
-He was among the very best of his generation and put on some incredible performances.
+Foster fought a total of 65 times during his professional career, which includes 16 world-title fights at two weight divisions.
+He was among the very best of his generation and put on some incredible performances in his fights.
 These eight fights are the highlight of his career.